LibraMusic/LibraCore/README.md

 ## Development

-To run all unit tests, run `make test`.
+To run all unit tests, run `mage test` or `mage test:unit`.
-To run the integration tests, run `make test_integration`
+To run the integration tests, run `mage test:integration`